Baseball at the 1912 Summer Olympics

 Baseball had its first appearance at the 1912 Summer Olympics as a demonstration sport.
 It became an official sport 70 years later at the 1992 Summer Olympics.
 (Note: Baseball was one of various sports appearing on schedules for the 1904 Summer Olympics in St. Louis; records or results of baseball games played during that Olympiad are lacking.)
 A game was played between the United States, the nation where the game was developed, and Sweden, the host nation.
 The game was held on Monday, 15 July 1912 and started at 10 a.m. on the Ostermalm Athletic Grounds in Stockholm; the U.S team won after six innings.

-A second exhibition match was played between two American teams the next day, which notably included multi-sport Olympic athlete Jim Thorpe, a Major League Baseball player and future American football Hall of Famer.
+A second exhibition match was played between two American teams the next day, which notably included multi-sport Olympic athlete Jim Thorpe, a future Major League Baseball player and American football Hall of Famer.